Cork has always seemed like a fantastic, natural material to me.

 During the regrowth period, the forest persists in all its glory as the cork oak helps to keep the local landscapes and ecosystems stable, as well as absorbing a large amount of carbon dioxide from the atmosphere.

 A study in 2005 by Luis Gil et al found that a harvested cork oak tree absorbs 3 to 5 times more CO2 than one which is not harvested.
-How good is that?
+How environmentally friendly is that?

-That’s not all when it comes to wine stoppers and carbon footprints.
-Let’s consider the alternatives of plastic and aluminium screw tops for a second.
-A study developed by PWC found that the production of a plastic stopper releases around 10 times more CO2, and even worse was the aluminium stopper that releases 26 times more carbon dioxide that a cork stopper.
+A lifecycle analysis study by PWC found that the production of a plastic stopper releases around 10 times more CO2, and even worse was the aluminium stopper that releases 26 times more carbon dioxide that a cork stopper.

-Why do some people think cork is bad for the environment?
+Why do some people ask is cork bad for the environment?

-Let’s start with the elephant in the room (blog).
-As you’re googling ‘is cork eco-friendly’, you’re bound to find answers telling you that cork is bad for the environment and not eco-friendly.
+Let’s start with the elephant in the room.
+As you’re googling ‘is cork sustainable’, you’re bound to find answers telling you that cork is bad for the environment and not eco-friendly.

 How can you have two contrasting answers to a fairly simple question?